Why Fall is the Perfect Time to Visit Chattanooga with Kids

 End the day with a sweet treat!
 The Hot Chocolatier bakes up seasonal treats you won’t find anywhere else.
 Let the kids munch on decorated, fall-themed sugar cookies, while you try the limited edition Spiced Blood Orange Skull Truffles made with chocolate ganache and blood orange infused with clove, cinnamon, and nutmeg.
 The in-house made caramel apples and hot chocolate will knock your socks off too, trust us!

-Begin day two by picking out a pumpkin at Blowing Springs Farm, try the kid-friendly corn maze, corn slingshot, and hayride for some old-fashioned fall fun before heading to the Chattanooga Zoo.
+Begin day two at the Chattanooga Zoo.
 Cool fall weather means the zoo’s animals are active throughout the day and you won’t break a sweat as you stroll between the Gombe Forest, Corcovado Jungle, Warner Park Ranch, and the Himalayan Passage.
-Don’t miss seeing the three baby Komodo Dragons that hatched in September!
+Don’t miss seeing the zoo's newest additions, giraffes!
 If you want to attend one of the sweetest family-friend Halloween events in Chattanooga, check out the schedule for Boo at the Zoo.

 It’s not Fall without at least one trip to a family-run apple orchard for just-picked, juicy apples and pressed apple cider.
 Fairmount Apple Orchard has the best apples and cider around and is only 20 minutes from downtown Chattanooga!
 The orchard shop’s deep wooden shelves are brimming with fragrant apples, just picked from the orchard, which you can see from the shop.
 You’ll recognize some of the apple varieties, while others like Mutsu, Ark Black, Ginger Gold, or Red Dome might be new to your delighted taste buds.
 No matter what, get some cider!
 It is heaven.
 And their apple butter is divine, get a jar (or two)!